CORA: Generalizable coronary artery disease assessment and risk stratification from coronary CT angiography using pathology-centric representation learning: Methods

-The dataset for stenosis detection was established as a subset of the cohort described above.
+The demographic, clinical, and imaging characteristics for each cohort are summarized in Table~\ref{tab-1}.
+The detailed inclusion and exclusion process, including patient partitioning across the nine participating centers, is illustrated in the study flow diagram (Fig.~\ref{fig-data}).

+Plaque classification labels were extracted from the original free-text CCTA radiology reports using two large language models independently, GPT-4o and Claude Sonnet 4.5, each prompted to return structured JSON indicating the presence of calcified and non-calcified plaque.
+The two model outputs were compared, and any discordant cases were resolved by manual expert review of the corresponding report.
+On a randomly sampled subset of 200 reports adjudicated by a board-certified reader, both models achieved extraction accuracy exceeding 99\%.
+The extraction prompts and output schema are available in the code repository (see Code Availability)

+The stenosis detection cohort comprised 348 CCTA volumes drawn from the Northwestern Medicine system, none of which were included in the pretraining set.
 We identified 348 CCTA volumes that contained at least one lesion with mild or greater severity (CAD-RADS $\ge$ 2), as indicated in the original clinical radiology reports.
 To ensure diagnostic-grade ground truth, three experienced radiologists and medical imaging experts independently annotated the stenotic lesions, using the corresponding radiology reports as a primary reference for localization and grading.